Adroiti/docs-for-code-review-tools/RuboCop/Style-WhileUntilModifier.md

-Pattern: Style/WhileUntilModifier
+Pattern: Unused `while/until` for single-line body

 Issue: -

 ## Description

-Checks for while and until statements that would fit on one line if written as a modifier while/until.
+Checks for `while` and `until` statements that would fit on one line if written as a modifier `while/until`.
 The maximum line length is configurable.

 ## Default configuration